Textualize/textual/docs/guide/widgets.md

 ### Designing the app

-In the following sketch we have 8 switches, one for each bit in a byte.
-There is also an input control with a decimal number.
-The idea is that we can update the decimal number, either by editing it directly or by pressing the switches.
+We are going to build a *byte editor* which allows you to enter a number in both decimal and binary.
 You could use this a teaching aid for binary numbers.

+Here's a sketch of what the app should ultimately look like:

 !!! tip